w3c/wai-selecting-eval-tools/index.md

 ### More Detailed Features

-* **Authoring Tools**
+* **Authoring Tool Plugins**
-Lists which authoring tool the evaluation tool integrates with.
 Such plugin tools often assist non-technical content authors to check the content they are creating directly within their authoring tools.
 These include MS Word, Adobe Acrobat, content management systems, as well as other tools.

 * **API**
 Some authoring and quality assurance tools can access some evaluation tools directly.
 The evaluation tools offer different types of APIs to allow this interaction.

 * **Browser Plugin**
-Lists the browsers for which a plugin exists, if any.
 Such plugins may assist web designers, quality assurance testers, and evaluation experts to check content directly within the browser.

 * **Online Service**
 Evaluation tools provide different types of online services: